Design Technologist - I've had this job title twice now: my current role at var(--some-job-board, LinkedIn)

 I've also been brought in much too late on other projects - the

-I guess this is my long way of saying that, as a Design Technologist as Square, my role is narrow in one sense: craft beautiful web experiences.
+I guess this is my long way of saying that, as a Design Technologist as Square, my role is narrow in one sense: use our engineering skills to craft beautiful web experiences.
 But it is also broad in another: we are also designers and educators.
 When used to our fullest, we are asked to bring our own design ideas to the table, educating/guiding our designers and pushing them further to the boundaries of what is possible on the modern web.

-My experience at EvolveLAB was much different though it may be familiar to those involved with Technology at architecture and engineering firms.
+My experience at EvolveLAB was much different though it may be familiar to those involved with the technology side at architecture and engineering firms.
 While it is true that I got my frontend engineering start there - at least in a professional sense - my role went far beyond the web.
 In fact, it was not until relatively late that I got into engineering web applications and web-based frontends.
-This role was linked much more closely with my
+This role was linked much more closely with my background in architecture in terms of the clients we supported, products we developed, and the general software we worked with regularly.
+And it more or less required me to work with any sort of technology that made sense for said clients be it Revit and Rhino modeling or full-on software engineering.

 I was able to quickly move into more complex roles.
 At that time, when software building for me was at the hobbyist level of watching online courses, "complex roles" meant pushing the boundaries of Grasshopper and Dynamo.
 I made quite a few scripts for clients.
 I very much enjoyed the work.
 I'm not sure that I would as much now.
 Not when I can just as easily write code.
 But back then, it was great work.
 It allowed me to slowly dip my toe in the water of software engineering.